nestjs/docs.nestjs.com/content/recipes/mongodb.md

 > **Warning** In this article, you'll learn how to create a `DatabaseModule` based on the **Mongoose** package from scratch using custom components.
 As a consequence, this solution contains a lot of overhead that you can omit using ready to use and available out-of-the-box dedicated `@nestjs/mongoose` package.
 To learn more, see [here](/techniques/mongodb).

 [Mongoose](http://mongoosejs.com) is the most popular [MongoDB](https://www.mongodb.org/) object modeling tool.

+#### Getting started

 To start the adventure with this library we have to install all required dependencies:

 ```typescript
 @@filename()